 Bitung is served by cargo-passenger ferries linking it to Davao City (on Mindanao Island, Philippines).
 The ferry service was inaugurated in April 2017, with crossing time just 3 days between both cities.
-The original shipping route's crossing time was up to 5 weeks as Ro-Pax ships had to navigate first northwards to Manila, then through South China Sea and Malaysia before reaching Indonesian ports.
+The original shipping route's crossing time was up to 5 weeks as Ro-Pax ships had to navigate first northwards to Manila, then through the South China Sea and Malaysia before reaching Indonesian ports.
 The new Indonesia-Philippines ferry route was introduced by the Philippine company Asia Marine Transport Corporation with the ship "Super Shuttle RORO 12" (combined Ro-Ro-containership with cargo capacity 500 TEUs / containers).

-In 2014 was acquired land for the construction of the Manado-Bitung Toll Road (length 40 km / 25 ml).
+In 2014 was acquired land for the construction of the Manado-Bitung Toll Road (length 40 km / 25 mi).
 Project's cost was estimated at around USD 503 million, with scheduled completion by late 2018.

 Bitung tours, shore excursions, hotels

 Port Bitung cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Bitung, Sulawesi Indonesia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.